Renren Ritualo

-Florendo R. "Renren" Ritualo Jr. (born June 14, 1979) is a Filipino former professional basketball player and current assistant coach.
+Florendo "Renren" De Ramos Ritualo Jr. (born June 14, 1979) is a Filipino former professional basketball player and current assistant coach.
 He last played for the Shopinas.com Clickers of the Philippine Basketball Association and is currently an assistant coach for the Adamson Falcons in the UAAP.
 Nicknamed The Rainman, Ritualo was also a one-time member of the Philippine National Team.

 He served as the panelist on UAAP coverage in ABS-CBN Sports occasionally and was also a game analyst for Radyo 92.3 News FM.

-Early life and high school career
+Early life

 Ritualo is the son of former PBA player Florendo Ritualo Sr. and Maria Yasoña de Ramos of Lumban, Laguna.
 Aside from his father, he also looked up to PBA and NBA greats such as Alvin Patrimonio and Michael Jordan.
 He first started out as a guard for the San Beda Red Cubs.
 In his time there, he won a championship and was co-Finals MVP.